telerik/kendo-ui-core/docs/controls/editors/validator/how-to/use-error-template.md

 ---
-title: Use a template to customize the tooltip
+title: Use Templates to Customize Tooltips
-page_title: Use a template to customize the tooltip
+page_title: Use Templates to Customize Tooltips | Kendo UI Validator Widget
-description: Use a template to customize the tooltip
+description: "Learn how to use a template to customize a tooltip in the Kendo UI Validator."
+slug: howto_usetemplatestocustomizetooltips_validator
 ---

-# Use a template to customize the tooltip
+# Use Templates to Customize Tooltips

-The example below demonstrates how to use an [errorTemplate](/api/framework/validator#configuration-errorTemplate) to customize the tooltip.
+The example below demonstrates how to use an [`errorTemplate`](/api/framework/validator#configuration-errorTemplate) to customize the tooltip in Kendo UI.

-#### Example:
+###### Example

 ```html
     <div id="example">